kylemichaelsullivan/clippit-cover-letter/documentation/AI-CONFIGURATION.md

   jobDescription: string,
   companyDetails: string,
   userExperience: string,
-  selectedSkills: string[],
 ): Promise<string> {
   const systemMessage = `You are a professional cover letter writer.
 Create a compelling, personalized cover letter that:
 - Addresses the specific job requirements
-- Highlights relevant experience and selected skills
+- Highlights relevant experience
 - Shows enthusiasm for the company
 - Is professional yet engaging
 - Is between 200-300 words
-- Uses a professional tone
+- Uses a professional tone`;
-- Incorporates the selected skills naturally`;

   const prompt = `Please write a cover letter for the following position: